-Leara Schlinn sat cross-legged in front of her older sister, Nim.
-They were only two years apart in age and as they grew older, they looked more and more alike.
-The Schlinn lineage was as ancient as the moons themselves, and it was perhaps from the moonlight itself that their look was inspired.
+Leara Schlinn was just two years younger than Nim, and each year, the sisters looked more and more alike.
+Their lineage was as ancient as the moons themselves, and perhaps it was the moonlight itself that inspired their look.

 “Ow,” Leara complained, “Could you try not to rip my scalp open with that thing?”